learn-co-curriculum/phase-1-building-simple-liker/README.md

 * When a user clicks on a full heart
   * Change the heart back to an empty heart
   * Remove the `.activated-heart` class
+* Keep all your styling rules entirely in `style.css`.
+Do not manipulate any `.style` properties.

 Only manipulate the DOM once the server requests respond.
 Do not make the heart full until you're inside a successful `.then` block.